England

 Project management (M815)

-This APM accredited module is ideal for aspiring project managers and practising project managers who wish to develop their knowledge and skills of managing technological projects.
+This APM-accredited module is for aspiring and practising project managers who wish to develop their knowledge and skills in managing technological projects.

 See full description